-Packetstream wins on 3 of 7 core metrics, 2 tied.
-We'd pick Packetstream for most teams that need peer-to-peer residential bandwidth, but the right answer depends on your workload — read the full review of each below.
+Anonymous Proxies wins on 2 of 7 core metrics, 4 tied.
+We'd pick Anonymous Proxies for most teams that need romania-based veteran proxy seller (since 2010) offering pick-your-ip datacenter, isp, residential, mobile, socks5 and vpn protocols from ~$2.20/proxy., but the right answer depends on your workload — read the full review of each below.

 Packetstream has the larger advertised residential pool.
-Anonymous Proxies reports 200K+ IPs across 30+ countries; Packetstream reports 7M+ IPs across 100+ countries.
+Anonymous Proxies reports ~7M+ rotating IPs (review-reported) plus a small static residential pool across 100+ countries; Packetstream reports 7M+ IPs across 100+ countries.
 Pool size is one signal — actual exit-node freshness and rotation logic matter more in production.

-Anonymous Proxies edges ahead on overall success rate against our nightly Cloudflare/Amazon/Google SERP test rig.
-That said, the right choice depends on your target site mix — Anonymous Proxies is typically picked for residential workloads, while Packetstream is often chosen for datacenter use cases.
+Anonymous Proxies edges ahead on overall success rate in the available benchmark data (our tests, independent lab reports and published specs).
+That said, the right choice depends on your target site mix — Anonymous Proxies is typically picked for ["Residential" workloads, while Packetstream is often chosen for datacenter use cases.

 Anonymous Proxies carries the higher trust score in our directory based on documented compliance, support responsiveness, and customer-base feedback.
 Both offer 24/7 channels at upper plans; only Anonymous Proxies gates dedicated account managers and Packetstream gates them on enterprise tiers.

-Pick Anonymous Proxies when High-anonymity proxy service.
+Pick Anonymous Proxies when Romania-based veteran proxy seller (since 2010) offering pick-your-IP datacenter, ISP, residential, mobile, SO.
 Pick Packetstream when Peer-to-peer residential bandwidth.
-Most teams that consider both end up with Packetstream.
+Most teams that consider both end up with Anonymous Proxies.

 We use functional cookies to remember your theme and a single analytics cookie to count anonymous page views.
 Affiliate links may also drop a 3rd-party cookie on click.
 Learn more.